OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:2

-The things which you have heard from me in the presence of many witnesses, entrust these to faithful people who will be able to teach others also.
+What you have heard from me in the company of many witnesses, entrust to reliable individuals who will be able to teach others as well.

 ## 2 Timothy 2:3

-Suffer hardship with me, as a good soldier of Christ Jesus.
+Endure difficulties with me, like a dedicated soldier of Christ Jesus.

 ## 2 Timothy 2:4

-No soldier in active service entangles himself in the affairs of everyday life, so that he may please the one who enlisted him.
+No soldier actively serving gets entangled in the concerns of daily life, so that he may satisfy the one who enlisted him.

 ## 2 Timothy 2:5

-And if someone likewise competes as an athlete, he is not crowned as victor unless he competes according to the rules.
+And if someone competes as an athlete, he is not crowned as victor unless he competes according to the rules.

 ## 2 Timothy 2:6

-The hardworking farmer ought to be the first to receive his share of the crops.
+The diligent farmer should be the first to partake of the harvest.

 ## 2 Timothy 2:7